How to pay a fine

 Pay by BPAY

-Payments using incorrect payment reference details or amount will be returned to your financial institution.
+Note: Payments using incorrect payment reference details or amount will be returned to your financial institution.

-Pay by Australia Post
+Pay at Australia Post

-Payment of a fine after the due date will not be accepted.
+Note: Payment of a fine after the due date will not be accepted.

 Pay in person